-Ditto for Chavo Guerrero Jr, despite being a very skilled fourth generation wrestler, he's been stuck in jobber level angles for years, reaching its nadir in a rivalry with a midget dressed as a leprechaun.
+Ditto for Chavo Guerrero Jr., despite being a very skilled third generation wrestler, he's been stuck in jobber level angles for years, reaching its nadir in a rivalry with a midget dressed as a leprechaun.

 Watch the interviews of him after both Eddie Guerrero and Chris Benoit died.
 Note that he was the person who discovered that Eddie died and was one of the last people Benoit had spoken to before committing suicide.
 Also note how close Eddie and Chavo had been their entire lives and how the reportedly private Benoit must have felt about Chavo if he let him stay at his home and would call him before committing suicide.